 The following workflows have been tested and should be fully supported with our MSFragger and PeptideProphet(Philosopher) PD nodes:

-- Conventional closed search, label-free or labeling based (e.g. TMT)
+- Conventional closed search, label-free or label-based (e.g. TMT)

 - Open search

-Compared to SEQUEST-HT/Percolator (using a publicly available HEK293 data set PXD001468; conventional closed search), MSFragger/PeptideProphet(Philosopher) reduced the total processing speed by at least a factor of four.
-For open searches, the improvement in the processing speed was much more significant.
-Using MSFragger instead of SEQUEST-HT (with PeptideProphet or Percolator) also resulted in a significant increase in the number of identified proteins/peptide/PSMs.
+Compared to SEQUEST-HT/Percolator (using a publicly available HEK293 data set PXD001468; conventional closed search), MSFragger/PeptideProphet(Philosopher) reduced the total processing speed by more than a factor of four.
+For open searches, improvement in processing speed was even greater.
+Using MSFragger instead of SEQUEST-HT (with PeptideProphet or Percolator) also resulted in a significant increase in the number of identified proteins/peptides/PSMs.

 Installation of PD nodes